miguelmarco/lxdspawner/README.md

 - The uid and gid that will run the spawned process are computed from the coroutine `get_uid_gid`.
 It takes a username as input and returns a tuple uid/gid.
 By default, it looks at the system users in the hub system.

+For instance, to set both the uid and gid t match the username (if it is a number), do:
 ```
 async def getuidgid(self):
     return (self.user.name, self.user.name)